MANHUNT ENDS: Fugitive Sought For Shooting Woman In Elmwood Park Killed In Gunfight With Police

 A close friend said privately that Greco was "trying to protect" Dolack when she was shot.

-The wounded woman was taken from the 7-Eleven on Broadway in Fair Lawn to Hackensack University Medical Center.

-A Bergen County Regional SWAT team made entry at the home, but Allandale wasn't there, Elmwood Park Police Chief Michael Foligno said.
+A Bergen County Regional SWAT team made entry at the Lincoln Avenue home a short time later, but Allandale wasn't there, Elmwood Park Police Chief Michael Foligno said.

 It turns out he'd fled in a white Dodge Ram pickup truck with a snow plow on the front, which responders said was found abandoned later that night along Route 20 in Paterson.